Deducteam/lambdapi/docs/index.rst

 Lambdapi User Manual
 ====================

-Lambdapi is a proof assistant based on the λΠ-calculus modulo rewriting, mostly compatible with the type checker `Dedukti
+Lambdapi is a proof assistant for the λΠ-calculus modulo rewriting.
+See :doc:`about` for more details.
-<https://github.com/Deducteam/dedukti>`__.
-Lambdapi files must end
-with `.lp`.
-But Lambdapi can also read Dedukti files ending with `.dk` and convert them to Lambdapi files.

 For installation instructions, see `README
 <https://github.com/Deducteam/lambdapi/blob/master/README.md>`__.

+Lambdapi files must end with ``.lp``.
+But Lambdapi can also read `Dedukti <https://deducteam.github.io/>`__ files ending with ``.dk`` and convert them to Lambdapi files.

 .. toctree::
    :maxdepth: 1